I make slightly rustic custom hand-made tuning keys (sometimes called a tuning hammer or tuning lever).

 Socket Options

 The socket needs to fit your tuning pins.
-It is important that you get the right size, because a loose socket makes it harder to tune, and also wears away the tuning pins as well as wearing the socket.
+It is important that you get the right size, because a loose socket makes it much harder to tune; also if the key is loose on the pins it may also damage the tuning pins or the socket.
 My chart shows the sizes I have available.

 If you are not 100% sure what size you need, I can lend you a selection of plain sockets so you can try them on your pin drives and see which size fits your pins best.
 Or you can extract and send me one of your pins.